-a) A judge shall adjudicate an ILR-SD sanctioned event in accordance with all guidelines issued by the ILR-SD.

-b) A judge shall be honest, fair and impartial toward each and every participant/animal exhibited in front of him/her.
+- a) A judge shall adjudicate an ILR-SD sanctioned event in accordance with all guidelines issued by the ILR-SD. - b) A judge shall be honest, fair and impartial toward each and every participant/animal exhibited in front of him/her.
 It is important that all ILR-SD judges/apprentices conduct themselves in an ethical, unbiased manner being respectful of exhibitors, show management and other judges/apprentices.
 Keep in mind that as judges/apprentices, you are a representative of the ILR-SD and are regarded as such.

+Section IV - Judges and Apprentices
-c) A judge should demonstrate good sportsmanship and courtesy whether officiating as a judge or participating as an exhibitor.

-d) Upon accepting a judging or apprenticeship commitment, every reasonable effort must be made to fulfill that commitment.
-If this is not possible, notify show management as soon as possible to allow maximum time to secure a suitable replacement.

-- e) At all times, act in a professional manner. - (1) Abide by all known laws and statutes. - (2) Avoid abusive behavior, speech, or discrimination. - f) Judges shall not solicit judging assignments.

-g) Professional attire is required for judges, unless directed otherwise by the show superintendent.

-I. CONSEQUENCES OF VIOLATIONS OF ETHICS AND/OR CODE OF CONDUCT (Refer to Section VI.
+- c) A judge should demonstrate good sportsmanship and courtesy whether officiating as a judge or participating as an exhibitor. - d) Upon accepting a judging or apprenticeship commitment, every reasonable effort must be made to fulfill that commitment.
+If this is not possible, notify show management as soon as possible to allow maximum time to secure a suitable replacement. - e) At all times, act in a professional manner. - (1) Abide by all known laws and statutes. - (2) Avoid abusive behavior, speech, or discrimination. - f) Judges shall not solicit judging assignments. - g) Professional attire is required for judges, unless directed otherwise by the show superintendent.
+Blue jeans are not considered professional attire and should not be worn unless directed otherwise by a show superintendent for a themed show. - I. CONSEQUENCES OF VIOLATIONS OF ETHICS AND/OR CODE OF CONDUCT (Refer to Section VI.
 PROTESTS & GRIEVANCES).